EthicApp-Development/organization/CODE_OF_CONDUCT.md

 ## Reporting guidelines

-If you are a witness of a member that violates this code of conduct, please contact the BDFL (see the [governance document](./GOVERNANCE.md)) including the following information:
+If you are a witness of a member that violates this code of conduct, please contact the BDFL [Claudio Álvarez](https://github.com/claudio-alvarez) including the following information:

 1. Your contact info (email or similar, so we can get in touch with you if we need to follow up).
 2. GitHub usernames of all individuals involved.
 If there were other witnesses besides you, please try to include them as well.